Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Toolchain

 Our methodology covers the conversion of an arbitrary graph building algorithm into an intermediate-circuit representation.
 The resulting intermediate-circuit representation, implemented on the FPGA as a hardware module, exposes multiple interfaces on the FPGA.
 On the input side, heterogeneous sensor data is supplied through a parallel interface as defined in the detector description.
 On the output side, graph features are accessible through a parallel register interface to provide edge features to successive processing modules.

 Considering the application of our module in a latency-sensitive, high-throughput environment like particle experiments, direct access to graph data is required at the hardware level.
 Therefore bus architectures employed in general-purpose processors, like AXI or AMBA, are not suitable for our use case.
-To reduce communication overhead between registers, which store graph data, and algorithmic processing units, an analysis of data paths during the generation of the final FPGA firmware is required.
+To reduce communication overhead between registers, which store graph data, and algorithmic processing units, an analysis of data paths during the generation of the final FPGA firmware is required.{For this reason, our graph building module is connected to subsequent modules via buffered stream interfaces, reducing the routing overhead in the final design.}

-\Cref{fig:HLSFlow} depicts exemplary, how our graph building methodology is combined with state-of-the-art HLS tools enabling the generation of hardware-accelerated neural networks.
+\Cref{fig:HLSFlow} depicts exemplary, how our {Chisel3-based} graph building methodology is combined with state-of-the-art HLS tools, enabling{ such as HLS4ML~\cite{FastMLTeam.2023}, FINN~\cite{Umuroglu.2017, Blott.2018} or ScaleHLS~\cite{Li.2021, Ye.2022} in order to enable} the generation of hardware-accelerated neural networks.
 The left side of the figure depicts a generic HLS flow converting, for example, a PyTorch~\cite{paszke2019pytorch} neural network model into hardware modules.
-There are numerous HLS toolchains available for deploying neural networks on FPGAs, for example HLS4ML~\cite{FastMLTeam.2023} , FINN~\cite{Umuroglu.2017, Blott.2018} or ScaleHLS~\cite{Li.2021, Ye.2022}.
+There are numerous HLS toolchains available for deploying neural networks on FPGAs, for example HLS4ML~\mbox{\cite{FastMLTeam.2023}} , FINN~\mbox{\cite{Umuroglu.2017, Blott.2018}} or ScaleHLS~\mbox{\cite{Li.2021, Ye.2022}}{}.
 The register transfer level description of hardware modules generated by HLS toolchains are composed of discrete registers, wires, and synthesizable operations.
 In a similar way, the right side of the figure depicts our proposed graph building procedure.
 The formal detector description and the user-defined graph building \textit{metric} are used as an input to generate a register-transfer level description of the hardware module.
 As both toolchains are generating hardware descriptions in the register transfer abstraction level, merging the two modules is feasible.
 Last, a top level design combining both modules in SystemVerilog~\cite{SystemVerilog.2018} is generated for an FPGA-specific implementation using commercially available toolchains, for example Vivado~ML~\cite{Vivado.2022}.